New Music Festival

 —Steven Stucky, 2012

-In 2018, we are proud to feature the music of the amazing Aaron Jay Kernis, with featured enesemble HUB New Music.
+In 2019, we are proud to feature the music of the amazing Evan Ziporyn, with featured enesemble New Music Detroit.
 Further details will be posted here as programs are developed!

 The Center accepts scores year-round for consideration on the Bowling Green New Music Festival and performance on other University-sponsored concerts.